Vitek-Lab/MSstatsSampleSize-Shiny/www/Welcome.md

-# Welcome to `MSstats - Sample Size Calculation`
+# Welcome to `MSstats - Sample Size Estimator`

 ## Introduction
-`MSstats - Sample Size Calculation` is a web-based graphical user interface that provides a user-friendly way to visualize and report the results from
+`MSstats - Sample Size Estimator` is a web-based graphical user interface that provides a user-friendly way to visualize and report the results from
 <a href = "https://bioconductor.org/packages/release/bioc/html/MSstatsSampleSize.html" target = "_blank">`MSstatsSampleSize`</a> package